firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 ## <i class="far fa-smile fa-lg"></i> Trial

-<mark>Considering Ghost to build your next website?</mark> Sign-up today to get your [free 10-Day trial](https://play-with-ghost.com/ghost-themes/free-10-day-trial/).
-We will take care of your projet with our fully managed hosting service.
-The hosting is provided by FirePress, the official play-with-ghost's sponsor.
-[Start your trial](https://play-with-ghost.com/ghost-themes/free-10-day-trial/) today!
+**Are you considering Ghost to build your next website?** Sign-up today to get your [free 10-Day trial](https://play-with-ghost.com/ghost-themes/free-10-day-trial/).
+We will take care of your project with our fully managed hosting service.
+The hosting is provided by FirePress, the official play-with-ghost's sponsor. <mark>[Start your trial today](https://play-with-ghost.com/ghost-themes/free-10-day-trial/)</mark>!